front-end-foundations/session1/README.md

 ##Formatting the Mast Head

-Add a `<header>` tag around the h1 and h2 at the top of the document.
+Note the `<header>` tag around the h1 and h2 at the top of the document.

 ```html
 <header>